jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 A quantum circuit is a network of quantum gates applied to a set of qubits.
 It can be described by a quantum circuit diagram or in a quantum programming language.
 Quantum circuit diagrams allow an intuitive level of understanding.

-A quantum circuit has a fixed number of qubits, as required by unitary and the no-cloning theorem.
+A quantum circuit has a fixed number of qubits, as required by unitarity and the no-cloning theorem.
 No qubits can be added to the circuit or deleted.
 Any extra qubits (known as *ancilla* qubits) that the computation needs must be included and initialized as part of the initial state.
-This is required to satisfy unitarity of the quantum operations.

 ### Conventions